 And with my quick and easy method, using real ingredients doesn't take much more time or effort than using Bisquick.

-So let's explore exactly how to make this amazing Strawberry Shortcake, shall we?
+So let's explore exactly how to make this amazing Homemade Strawberry Shortcake, shall we?

 How to Make Strawberry Shortcake